Neutrino follow-up with the Zwicky Transient Facility: Results from the first 24 campaigns: Limits on Neutrino source populations

 \section{Limits on Neutrino source populations}

 With our program, we did not find any likely candidate counterparts from any population except TDEs.
 We can consider limits that can be placed on other potential sources of astrophysical neutrinos given the non-detections.
 These limits will clearly not apply for TDEs, because for this population probable counterparts were detected.
-It will however apply to other populations which would be detected by ZTF, provided at least one detection occurred within the 14 day window after neutrino arrival time.
+If AT 2019fdr is ultimately found not to be a TDE, for example if it instead an SLSN \citep{pitik_21}, the limits would not apply to that population either.
+It will however apply to all other populations which would be detected by ZTF, provided at least one detection occurred within the 14 day window after neutrino arrival time.
 Our search has no requirement that an optical lightcurve peaks after the neutrino detection, so these limits also apply to older/fading transients.

 For each neutrino, we can consider the probability that an astrophysical counterpart would be detected.
 A counterpart could only be detected if a given IceCube neutrino was astrophysical, with this as P$_{\textup{astro}}$ probability being reported by IceCube in GCN notices as the `\textit{signalness}' parameter.
 For each neutrino that was indeed astrophysical, the source could only then be detected if it lay within the area observed by ZTF.
 We can estimate this probability, P$_{\textup{obs}}$, by assuming that the 90\% probability is uniformly distributed across the rectangle reported by IceCube, A$_{\textup{IC}}$, such that: